-The beauty industry is definitely glamorous, but it also takes a lot of hard work to succeed in it.
+The beauty industry is a glamorous small business idea for women and men, but it also takes a lot of hard work to succeed in it.

 There are various kinds of beauty-related businesses, so you’ll have to choose a focus (hair, nails, makeup?
 All three?) and create a business plan surrounding it.
 You’ll also have to apply for a cosmetology salon license according to the kind of shop you wish to open.

 15. Charitable Business